jcp650/Election_Analysis/README.md

 ## Election Audit Summary

 The script used for this election audit can be refactored for use in most elections.
-The most obvious example is inserting different csv files with results from other elections.
+The most obvious example is inserting different csv files that contain results from other elections.
 The code for reading csv files could be changed from:
 ```
 with open(file_to_load) as election_data:
     reader = csv.reader(election_data)